 You can’t have a secure retirement if you are always having to figure out how to pay for everything you need today.

 You need to get upstream of retirement by planning, saving, budgeting and investing.

 “Life is traveling to the edge of knowledge, then a leap taken.” — D.H.
 Lawrence

 The status quo bias is the impulse to keep things the same.
 It is more comfortable to keep going as you always have than to make any kind of big change.
 In fact, sometimes abandoning the status quo takes the proverbial leap of faith.

 Example: While we are all pretty excited about retirement, it can be awfully hard to take the leap and actually stop working.
 Part of the difficulty can be attributed to our desire to just keep the status quo.

 Here are a few tips from Coaching Positive Performance about overcoming the status quo bias:

 - Review past big changes or challenges — this will remind you that you are capable of transformation.

-- Break it up into smaller actions — maybe you shouldn’t retire all at once.
-How about taking a long sabbatical first or going part time for a while?
+- Break it up into smaller chunks.
+Maybe you shouldn’t retire all at once, how about taking a long sabbatical first or going part time for awhile.

-- Identify obstacles — you need a solid plan if you are going to retire.
-Explore some of the likely things that might go wrong in your future — and plan for them.
+- Identify obstacles.
+You need a solid plan if you are going to retire.
+Documenting a detailed retirement plan can help you identify stumbling blocks and how you will overcome them.
+Or, explore some of the likely things that might go wrong in your future — and plan for them.

-Instead of focusing on how much you need to save to achieve a secure retirement, break down the goal into daily actions — how much can you save each day?
-What mechanisms do you have for tracking and rewarding or acknowledging your daily achievements?
+Instead of focusing on how much you need to save to achieve a secure retirement, break down the goal into daily actions — how much can you save each day and what mechanisms do you have for tracking and rewarding or acknowledging your daily achievements?